Flowcut Switching: High-Performance Adaptive Routing with In-Order Delivery Guarantees: Evaluation

-In Figure~\ref{1b}, we instead fix the number of hosts to 1024, and the RTT to 5 microseconds, and we analyze the memory occupancy for different values of the network bandwidth, ranging from 200 Gb/s to 1.6 Tb/s.
+In Figure~\ref{fig:flowchip_memory:mpr}(b), we instead fix the number of hosts to 1024, and the RTT to 5 microseconds, and we analyze the memory occupancy for different values of the network bandwidth, ranging from 200 Gb/s to 1.6 Tb/s.
 Even in this case, we can see that \name switching memory occupancy is limited even for future 1.6 Tb/s networks.
-Similarly, we analyze in Figure~\ref{1c} the memory occupancy for a 800 Gb/s network with 5 microseconds RTT, for different number of hosts, ranging from 1024 to 65536.
-In this case we can see that with more than 16384 hosts, the memory occupancy exceeds 50 MiB.
-However, it is worth remarking that on such a high node count, the NIC-only variant of \name switching could be a better solution (see Section~\ref{sec:discussion:nic}).
+Similarly, we analyze in Figure~\ref{fig:flowchip_memory:mpr}(c) the memory occupancy for a 800 Gb/s network with 5 microseconds RTT, for different number of hosts, ranging from 1024 to 65536.
+In this case we can see that with more than 16384 hosts, the memory occupancy exceeds 50 MiB for the Full switch implementation.
+However, it is worth remarking that on such a high node count, the \textit{ingress switch only} and the \textit{NIC only} variants of \name switching could be a better solution as they only require slightly more than 100KiB and 10KiB respectively.

-We also report in Figure~\ref{fig:flowchip_memory:all} the memory occupancy of flowlet and flowcell switching.
+We also report in Figure~\ref{fig:flowchip_memory:all} the memory occupancy of Flowlet and Flowcell switching.
 If we consider that existing switches have memories of tens of MiB (excluding the packets buffer)~\cite{10.1145/3387514.3405855,10.1145/3098822.3098824}, and that our analysis considers the worst case (with the highest number of active flows on each switch), we believe that \name switching can effectively be implemented with the current technology.
+Finally, we note that the flexibility of the different Flowcut variants allows users to choose what best fit their needs with the \textit{NIC only} version requiring significantly less space than Flowcell and Flowlet.